gauravsaxena1983/RoboND-DeepLearning-Project-1/README.md

 ## Learning Rate:

 parameter that controls the size of weight and bias changes in learning of the training algorithm.
+I will try values such as 0.01, 0.001, 0.005 then using brute force will try to find the best fit.

 ## Number of Epochs:

 number of times the entire training dataset gets propagated through the network.
+I will try values ranging from 50 - 400 and based on loss/val_loss decrement rate I will decide which value is fit.

-My plan to figureout the learning rate and number of epochs is on brute force; having my own GPU enabled tensorflow machine helped me alot in doing a good number of brute force runs as needed.
-Below are the captures of each attempt along with the related training curve:
+Having my own tensorflow GPU enabled machine helped me alot in doing a good number of training runs to compare results of different paramters.
+Below are the captures of selected attempts along with the related training curve:

 <table><tbody>
     <tr><th align="center" colspan="3">Parameters Set 1</td></tr>
-    <tr><th align="center">Parameter</th><th align="center">Value</th><td align="center" rowspan="8">
+    <tr><th align="center">Parameter</th><th align="center">Value</th><td align="center" rowspan="10">
     <img src="./docs/misc/train_curve_1.png"></td></tr>
     <tr><td align="left">learning_rate</td>   <td align="center">0.01</td></tr>
     <tr><td align="left">batch_size</td>      <td align="center">20</td></tr>